 It is no surprise that a lake of this size boasts incredible biodiversity.
 Lake Titicaca is home to over 500 aquatic species, including the spectacular Puna ibis, charming Chilean pink flamingo, and a little bit less charming Lake Titicaca frog (it can weigh up to 3kg!).
 Part of the lake is actually a protected area under the name of Titicaca National Reserve.
 Thanks to the great efforts at sustainable tourism, you can enjoy splendid bird-watching and trekking opportunities here.

 Fans of archaeology and history won’t be disappointed.
 If you want to get a taste of pre-Colombian South America, you can visit the ancient sites around the lake.
-There are impressive burial towers built by Colla people at Sillustani and Cutimbo.
+There are impressive burial towers built by the Colla people at Sillustani and Cutimbo.
 In Ichu, you’ll find a temple complex set on a hilltop with stunning views.
-And if you’re dreaming of visiting the Khajuharo temple in India famed for the pornographic art, you can get a little preview at the Templo de la Fertilidad (actually not so little, you’ll see what I mean).
+And if you’re dreaming of visiting the Khajuharo temple in India famed for adult art, you can get a little preview at the Templo de la Fertilidad (actually not so little, you’ll see what I mean).

 Lake Titicaca is a place filled with history, legends, and uncovered mysteries.
 According to Incan mythology, it’s the birthplace of the first Inca king, Manco Capac.
 Another myth says that the creator god emerged from Lake Titicaca before creating the Sun, Moon, and stars.
 Hence, the romantic nickname ‘the birthplace of the Sun’.
 The mysterious lake has also received its own version of the Atlantis legend – rumor has it, that there is a lost city under the face of the water.
 Well… this one proved to be more than just an old wives’ tale when the researchers found underwater ruins of an ancient temple at the bottom of the lake.
 So who knows how many other secrets are still waiting to be uncovered?